-Search engine optimization in Massachusetts requires content different than other regions.
-Optimizing your site, keywords, and content all depend on how well you target customers.
+Search engine optimization in Massachusetts requires content differently than in other regions.
+Optimizing your site, keywords, and range depends on how well you target customers.
 But organic optimization isn’t just location-based.

 With organic traffic, you can target a wider variety of users online.
 Organic search targets users on several factors.
 Demographics, psychographics, and other segmentation data help narrow your ad campaigns for target markets.

-Organic traffic does encompass other forms of search engine optimization, including local SEO and more.
+Organic traffic encompasses other forms of search engine optimization, including local SEO.
 Let’s break down what local search traffic means.

 What Is Local SEO?

 Local SEO narrows organic search traffic to a geotargeted location.
-Usually, local targets range from smaller to larger areas, depending on your target market(s).
-Local searches prioritize location and ranking with Google’s local map pack.
+Usually, local targets range from more minor to larger areas, depending on your target market(s).
+Local searches prioritize sites and ranking with Google’s local map pack.

-Over the last few years, using the phrase “near me” has increased by 500%.
+Over the last few years, the phrase “near me” has increased by 500%.
 This is just one indicator of the potential effectiveness of local search engine optimization.
-Massachusetts and Rhode Island businesses can benefit from information like this (especially when working with experts in SEO).
+Massachusetts businesses can benefit from information like this (especially when working with experts in SEO).

 Different businesses and industries benefit most from local search optimization.
-Those organizations with physical storefronts clearly benefit the most, as well as service and hospitality-oriented businesses.
+Those organizations with physical storefronts help the most, as well as service and hospitality-oriented businesses.

 What’s the Difference Between Organic and Local SEO?

-The biggest difference between local and organic search traffic depends largely on how you target your audience.
+The most significant difference between local and organic search traffic depends mainly on how you target your audience.
 With organic traffic, you can explore broader targeting strategies.
 For example, your segmentation can explore microsegments, but this isn’t ideal for small businesses.

 Geotargeting local users benefit small businesses as it reaches consumers already nearby.
 Unfortunately, the organic search ignores specific keywords, focusing on more generic consumer interests.
-A digital marketing Rhode Island expert could help distinguish keywords specific to your local consumers.
+A digital marketing Massachusetts expert could help distinguish keywords specific to your local consumers.

-Organic traffic offers its benefits, yet it lacks the specificity of local searches.
-With specific keywords, consumers will trust your band.
+Organic traffic offers benefits, yet it lacks the specificity of local searches.
+With specific keywords, consumers will trust your brand.
 As a result, virtual visibility will increase, improving site referrals and increasing conversion rates.